Gaius-Augustus/GALBA/README.md

 Data corresponds to the last 1,000,000 nucleotides of _Arabidopsis thaliana_'s chromosome Chr5, split into 8 artificial contigs.

-The protein sequences are a subset of [OrthoDB v10 plants proteins](https://v100.orthodb.org/download/odb10_plants_fasta.tar.gz).
+The protein sequences are a subset from *Arabidopsis lyrata subsp. lyrata* genome assembly GCA_000004255.1.

 List of files: